 CDK4/6 in Chordoma

-- CDK4 and CDK6 (CDK4/6) are frequently overactivated in chordoma due to loss of the CDK4/6 inhibitor CDKN2A (p16).
-CDKN2A and p16 are critical to normal cell growth and proliferation, and loss of the gene and protein have been associated with aggressive behavior in other cancers.2 Pharmaceutical inhibitors of CDK4/6 can neutralize the consequences of CDKN2A/p16 loss and improve patient outcomes.
+- CDK4 and CDK6 (CDK4/6) are frequently aberrantly activated in chordoma due to loss of a natural CDK4/6 inhibitor called p16, which is encoded by the CDKN2A gene.
+CDKN2A is a bona fide tumor suppressor gene because p16 is a critical regulator of CDK4/6-mediated cell growth and proliferation.
+Several other potential therapeutic targets in chordoma are thought to exert their oncogenic effects, at least in part, by activating CDK4/6.
+Indeed, loss of CDKN2A has been associated with aggressive behavior in other cancers2.
+Pharmaceutical inhibitors of CDK4/6, several of which are already FDA-approved in other cancer types, can neutralize the consequences of CDKN2A/p16 loss and potentially improve patient outcomes.

 - Molecular Evidence